-The pupil premium includes pupils who are known to have been eligible for free school meals (FSM).
-The school receives £1,320 per pupil for the year when eligible for free school meals and for each school year afterwards.
+The Pupil Premium includes pupils who are known to have been eligible for Free School Meals (FSM).
+The school receives £1345 per pupil for the year when eligible for Free School Meals and for each school year afterwards.

 Looked After Children or Previously Looked After

-The pupil premium includes pupils who were looked after by an English or Welsh local authority immediately before being adopted, or who left local authority care on a special guardianship order or child arrangements order (previously known as a residence order).
-These are collectively referred to as post-LAC in these conditions of grant.
-The school receives £2,300 for each year after joining school.
+The Pupil Premium includes pupils who were looked after by an English or Welsh local authority immediately before being adopted, or who left local authority care on a special guardianship order or child arrangements order (previously known as a residence order).
+The school receives £2345 for each year after joining school.

-Ever Five service child means a pupil recorded who was eligible for the service child premium. £300 is received each year after being recorded as eligible.
+Ever 5 Service Premium means a pupil recorded who was eligible for the service child premium. £310 is received each year after being recorded as eligible.
 You can read more here.

-The grant may be spent for the educational benefit of all pupils at the school.
+The Pupil Premium grant may be spent for the educational benefit of all pupils at the school.
 The school will decide how the Pupil Premium is spent.
-We are accountable for the use of the funding to support pupils from low-income families and the impact this has on educational attainment.
+We are accountable for the use of the funding to support previously looked after children and pupils from low-income families and the impact this has on their educational attainment.

 Our strategy includes a review of how the Pupil Premium was used in 2019 to 2020.